-For those whose incomes are low, investing in a Roth 401k could be a great way to invest tax free for the future.
+For those whose taxable incomes are low, investing in a Roth 401k could be a great way to invest for the future.

 Finally, some people may want to review their current retirement holdings.
 If you have a lot of money in a traditional 401k plan and money in a traditional IRA, know that when you turn 70 ½ years old, you are going to have to start taking required distributions, regardless if you need the money or not.

 This could cause you to end up in a higher tax bracket than you were expecting.
-By investing some money now into a Roth 401k and even a Roth IRA, you can save money for retirement and not have to worry about the tax impact.
+By investing some money now into a Roth 401k or even a Roth IRA, you can save money for retirement and not have to worry about the tax impact during retirement.

-Be sure to look at your personal situation to see how and of investing in this retirement plan affords you any benefits.
+Be sure to look at your personal situation to see how and if investing in this retirement plan affords you any benefits.